erp12/push-redux/content/pages/output_instr.md

 ```

 The class with the most votes would be class 4.
 This is because the most votes is 10.77, which appear at index 4 of the `output` stack.

+These class votes get added to the output stack through "voting instructions" which pull numeric values off of either the `integer` or `float` stacks and add them to a particular index of the `output` stack.

+Note that this system allows for real-valued votes and negative votes.